YufengXia/yufeng.github.io/_pages/about.md

 - **Yufeng Xia**.
 "The Impact of Frames on User Engagement and Citizen Comments in Climate Change Communication: The Case of Chinese Government Social Media." ***Annual ICA Conference 2023***.

 - **Yufeng Xia**.
+"Frame Adoption and Framing Effects in Climate Communication: The Case of Chinese Government Microblogs." ***ICA Environmental Communication Pre-Conference PhD Mentoring Workshop 2023***.

+- **Yufeng Xia**.
 "Framing Corruption News: The Emotional Effects of News Frames on Corruption Perception, Political Trust and Government Image." ***Annual IAMCR Conference 2023***.

 - **Yufeng Xia,** and Fanxu Zeng.
 "Democratic E-governance Website Evaluation Model for China: Considering Communication as The Effective Approach." ***Annual IAMCR Conference 2020***.

-- **Yufeng Xia**.
-"State Governance and Citizen Engagement in Climate Communication: The Case of Chinese Government Microblogs." ***Annual ICA Conference Political Communication Pre-Conference 2023***.

    *(Both ICA and IAMCR conferences are top-level international conferences)*